 'I beg your pardon sir, but the Marquis isn't yours, and the Mayoress isn't mine': Irish False Pedigrees

 Some of you may be familiar with the practices of 'pedigree pedlars'.
 They represented themselves as professional genealogists, engaged in questionable research practices, and produced false pedigrees.
 The most creative among them even produced fake documents to support their spurious claims.
-If you worry that some of your surnames appear on these pedigrees, such thoughts may make you want to bury your head in the sand, but before you do that, take a look at the information via the link.
-Also, head over to FamilySearch.org and peruse this page.
+If you worry that some of your surnames appear on these pedigrees, such thoughts may make you want to bury your head in the sand, but before you do that, head over to FamilySearch.org and peruse this page.
 It lists the names of those best known to have engaged in the practice of creating false pedigrees, along with details of publications about them.

 Perusing the list of 'pedigree pedlars' got me thinking about the possibility that false pedigrees may be produced unwittingly, by even the most well-intentioned family history researcher.
 A researcher may worry about disappointing someone, particularly if the outcome of their work proves that a long standing family tale is false.
 Also, many of us are familiar with hitting the proverbial 'brick wall', that moment when the document trail goes cold, and we are left with nothing but questions.
 Unfortunately, instead of presenting family members with a 'brick wall', a well-meaning researcher might grease that wall a little and swing themselves up over it, all the while believing they will break those bricks eventually.
 I suppose I must also include those who make a false claim simply because a connection to someone famous, or infamous, is very appealing.